On multiplicative subgroups in division rings: Maximal subgroups of

-In [8, Theorem 3.2], it was proved that, if $D$ is a non-commutative division ring, algebraic over its center, then any locally nilpotent maximal subgroup of $D^*$ is the multiplicative group of some maximal subfield of $D$.
-Here, we are now ready to generalize this result by the following theorem.
+Using the results obtained above in this section, we can now improve one previous result by B. X. Hai and N. V. Thin.
+In fact, in \cite[Theorem 3.2]{hai-thin1}, it was proved that if $D$ is a non-commutative division ring which is algebraic over its center, then any locally nilpotent maximal subgroup of $D^*$ is the multiplicative group of some maximal subfield of $D$.
+Here, we are now ready to improve this result by the following theorem.

-\begin{theorem} Let $D$ be a non-commutative division ring with center $F$ and $M$ a locally nilpotent maximal subgroup of $D^*$.
+\begin{theorem} Let $D$ be a non-commutative division ring with center $F$ and suppose $M$ is a locally nilpotent maximal subgroup of $D^*$.
 If $M'$ is algebraic over $F$, then $M$ is abelian.
-Consequently, $M$ is the multiplicative group of some maximal subfield of $D$. \end{theorem} \begin{proof} If $M$ is non-abelian.
-Using Theorem \ref{thm:4.4}, we conclude that the Hirsch-Plotkin radical of $M$ is a properly subgroup of $M$, this contradicts to the fact that $M$ is locally nilpotent.
-Thus $M$ is abelian.
+Consequently, $M$ is the multiplicative group of some maximal subfield of $D$. \end{theorem} \begin{proof} Assume that $M$ is non-abelian.
+Using Theorem \ref{thm:4.4}, we conclude that the Hirsch-Plotkin radical of $M$ is a proper subgroup of $M$, this contradicts to the fact that $M$ is locally nilpotent.
+Thus, $M$ is abelian.
 The last conclusion is evident. \end{proof}